andresmontoyab/Devops/Docker/README.md

 docker stop numberImage --> Stop a container that is running

-docker run -p 27017:27017 -d image --> Exposse a container port in the port 27017

 docker start <image_name> --> Start an image that was previously started

 docker logs -f numberImage --> Show the container logs

 docker rm <name_container> --> Delete the container, when you run docker ps -a the container shouldn't be there.

-docker run -it <name_image> --> Iterative mode when create a container

-docker exec -it <container_name> bash --> Enter to iterative mode in a container already created.

-docker images --> list all the images.

-docker rmi <image_name> --> Delete a image.

 docker commit <container_name> <name_new_image>; --> Create an image in base on a container.